Group Therapy NYC

 What is Group Therapy?

 Group psychotherapy involves at least one psychotherapist and there is often a co-leader.
 Group members can be clients who are looking to benefit from learning Cognitive Behavioral Therapy (CBT) coping tools, or becoming more fluent in the skills they have already acquired.
 Concrete goals are established by each client, therefore almost anything can be addressed.
-Behavioral issues like procrastination, overeating, disorganization, not going to the gym, addictions, communication, relationship and workplace problems can all be targeted with the help of the group setting.
+Behavioral issues like procrastination, overeating, disorganization, not going to the gym, substance misuse, communication, relationship and workplace problems can all be targeted with the help of the group setting.
 In addition CBT is used to help clients learn to reduce the impact of negative emotions like anxiety, anger, guilt, shame, depression, stress, and embarrassment.

 While group therapy is often thought from a traditional psychodynamic perspective, CBT Group Therapy is different.
 CBT Group Therapy involves the leader teaching and reinforcing the use of CBT.
 Therapy sessions are structured with each client checking in on progress they made in the previous week and difficulties with which he or she may need help.
 Active coping on the part of the client is bolstered by group support and constructive feedback by group members and the group therapist.
 Each group member will also set weekly targets and the group leader will check on the progress weekly, without judgment.